LimeChain/matchstick/README.md

 `./subtest "Gravity.wasm"`

+Now you can jump straight to the [test examples](https://github.com/LimeChain/demo-subgraph/blob/main/src/tests.ts "examples of tests") we have in our [demo subgraph](https://github.com/LimeChain/demo-subgraph "demo subgraph") and start your journey in Subgraph unit testing!

 ## Setting up locally 📍
 If you want to get **Subtest** up and running on your system with the minimal amount of hassle, this section is for you.
 This guide is aimed at both **macOS** and **Linux** systems.